TankEngine-ish/space_exploration_full_stack_app/README.md

 # Space Exploration Full Stack Application

-In this full-stack CRUD application the tools I've used are: node/express, nodemon, cors, react, morgan logger middleware, Jest, SuperTest library, Postman
+In this full-stack CRUD application the tools I've used are: node/express, MongoDB + Mongoose, nodemon, cors, react, morgan logger middleware, Jest, SuperTest library, Postman.

+It's a continuation of my Exoplanets Parser in Express.

 ## Personal notes:

 * Worth noting the three different package.json files.
 One for the client-side, one for the backend and one at the root of the folder.
 The root json has scripts for running the server and the client + installing dependencies.

 Different ports for the backend and front-end.
 We use env variable.
 For the purpose of separation of concerns server.js has no express code, it just sets-up the http server.